johnandrea/unset-living-flag/README.md

 ## Options ##

 --max-gen MAXGEN

 Anyone with more than this many generations of descendants will have their "living" flag set to false.
+Default 4

 --dry-run

 Do not change the database.

 --verbose

-Show the genertion count for every person, ie. not just those being changed
+Show the generation count for every person, ie. not just those being changed